 For events held at our observatory:

-- There will also be a rolling presentation about the Sun.
+- We will endevour to put on a rolling presentation about the Sun.

 - Refreshments available.

 - There is wheelchair access into the building/lecture room and disabled toilet facilities.

 - Hand sanitiser stations are located at various points around the facility.